Counselling and Bereavement Services

 Working together in counselling is an evolving, negotiated, and agreed process that aims to be responsive to your changing and developing needs and wishes.
 You can read more about what to expect from counselling here.
 We also have produced an information sheet which aims to clarify the basis of our agreement to work together.
 It is intended to give you confidence that you know what to expect.
 You can download that sheet here or at the bottom of the page.

-From time to time, the Hospice offers support to people through participation in a group of people who have been bereaved.
+Sometimes, for some people, meeting in a group is preferable to one-to-one meetings.
+From time to time, the Hospice offers support to people through participation in a 'closed' group of people who have been bereaved.
 This gives the opportunity to meet others who may have similar experiences, and to benefit from mutual support and sharing of experiences and ideas.

-The Hospice Chaplain, Norma Higgott, can offer spiritual and pastoral support to people in bereavement.
+The Hospice Chaplain offers spiritual and pastoral support to people in bereavement.
 This support is non-denominational and is offered to people who have a specific religious faith as well as to those who would not describe themselves as ‘religious’.

 The Hospice Chaplain can help with questions about funerals and can liaise with faith communities around the Highlands.

 Bereavement can raise many practical issues.
-The Hospice Social Worker, Susan MacLeod, can offer a wide range of advice and support.
+The Hospice Social Work Team, can offer a wide range of advice and support.

 Support for children

-Help and advice is available to parents/carers who are supporting a child who has been bereaved.
-The Hospice Social Worker, Susan MacLeod, is the best person to contact about this in the first instance.
+In the Hospice, help and advice is available to parents/carers supporting a child who has been bereaved.
+The Hospice Social Work Team Lead, Susan MacLeod, is the best person to contact about this in the first instance.

-The Hospice has a Book of Remembrance into which a loved one’s name, and a particular memory, can be entered.
-Some weeks after a bereavement a letter is sent to the family regarding this.
+For those who prefer not to be online, there is also a physical Book of Remembrance into which a loved one’s name, and a particular memory, can be entered.
 The books for current and past years are kept in a quiet room in the Hospice and you are welcome to look at them at any mutually convenient time.

 Time to Remember